David Hurst: Early life and career

-Hurst grew up in a family of actors.
+Hurst was born Heinrich Theodor Hirsch and grew up in a family of actors.
 As a Jewish child living in 1930s Germany, he faced persecution from the Nazi regime.
 After the pogroms of Kristallnacht, the British government allowed for the rescue of Jewish children from Germany, Austria, Czechoslovakia, Poland and the Free City of Danzig.
 He was one of the nearly 10,000 children in 1938–1939 moved with the Kindertransport to the United Kingdom.
 He was separated from his mother at 12 years old, and never saw her again.

 Housed in a manor in Northern Ireland, he lived with other young emigrants in the care of the family of an estate manager.
 His first stage experience was in Belfast at a repertory theatre, where he also changed his name from Heinrich Hirsch to David Hurst.
 During the Second World War he joined the British army, but because of his German background he was assigned to Entertainments National Service Association, where he performed as an actor and a comedian.

 His first film role was as Wolfgang Winkel in The Perfect Woman (1949), a role Hurst had previously played in the West End to critical praise.
 He went on to appear in many British films of the 1950s.

 United States

 In 1957, Hurst moved to the United States.
 He spent most of his time in California, but often performed on Broadway.
 In 1960, he created the role of Merlyn in the original Broadway production of Camelot opposite Richard Burton.

 Throughout the 1950s and 1960s he played in film, television and theatre.
-In 1959 he received the Clarence Derwent Award and in 1964, he was awarded the Obie Award from The Village Voice for his off-Broadway performance in A Month in the Country.
+In 1959 he received the Clarence Derwent Award, and in 1964 he was awarded the Obie Award from The Village Voice for his off-Broadway performance in A Month in the Country.

 He performed in the film version of Hello, Dolly (1969) as Rudolph the headwaiter alongside Barbra Streisand and Walter Matthau.
 This was his most notable role in America.
 He also had roles in the films Kelly's Heroes (1970) and The Boys From Brazil (1978).
 Hurst also appeared in numerous TV series including Mission: Impossible, Serpico and Star Trek.

 Throughout his career he worked as a visiting professor at Yale, Boston University and Carnegie Mellon.